-Psychological wellbeing is rarely spoken about within the Bar, but has been particularly important given the challenges facing the profession during the Covid-19 pandemic.
+Psychological wellbeing is rarely spoken about within the Bar but is an important subject given the challenges faced in the profession.
 The below assistance programmes have been designed to help members find sources of information and support, should they need it.
 The Inn’s Social and Wellbeing Group also organise regular wellbeing events for members and all are welcome to join these activities.
+Furthermore, in 2023 Lincoln’s Inn was proud to be awarded a Bar Council Certificate of Recognition for our commitment to promoting the wellbeing of members and employees.

 Bar Council Wellbeing